 Christian Broda studies situations that impact investments and the economic well-being of the country, and he and other economist think the Obama is correct when he says sequestration is hurting our domestic economy.
 Sequestration is the automatic spending limits set by Congress that stop spending if it is exceeding the limits.
 Obama wants to stop those cuts, but the Republicans want to keep them.
 Another issue, according to Broda is the funding for Planned Parenthood.
 Planned Parenthood is the health provider that provides services, and one of those services is abortion.
 Obviously the Republicans are making a political issue out of funding for Planned Parenthood, and they will risk shutting down the government to prove their point.
 That sort of leadership is schoolyard leadership at its best, according to Broda and other economists.

 In 2011, a special committee was set up to find ways to reduce spending, but the committee couldn’t agree, so caps or limits were placed on military and domestic spending.
 The Budget Office claims spending will increase more than $980 billion by 2025 if those limits are lifted.
 Some Republicans want to get rid of the limits especially on military spending, and some Democrats want to get rid of them too, but the consensus is the limits help keep Congress in check when it comes to writing checks for unnecessary expenditures.
-The economists think the government should be cutting spending across the board in order to keep inflation in check, but there are no economists sitting in Congress.

 The main issue with shutting down the government now is the fragile global economy.
 The United States can’t afford another glitch in their economic future.
 Most economists like Christian Broda think Congress should be finding ways to increase our economic position in the eyes of the world, not reduce it.